Administrative Staff

 Jonathan Harris | Program Manager/Principal

 Jonathan HarrisJonathan Harris grew up in Belmont, California, and he is a proud graduate of Fox Elementary, Ralston Middle and Carlmont High Schools.
 He received two bachelor’s degrees from UCLA in Germanic Languages and History, with an emphasis in West African & Diaspora History.
 After working in summer camps and pre-schools for many summers through high school and college, Jonathan found himself at the University of San Francisco for his multiple subject teaching credential.
 He taught first and fourth grades at Belle Haven Elementary in the Ravenswood City School District for 6 years before moving to Ocean Shore Elementary School in Pacifica to teach a 4/5th Grade class for twenty years.
-Throughout his time in the classroom, Jonathan, has loved nothing more than to teach in the great outdoors, organizing many overnight field trips and hikes.
+Throughout his time in the classroom, Jonathan has loved nothing more than to teach in the great outdoors, organizing many overnight field trips and hikes.
 He loves to mentor new educators and has taught in the teacher credentialing program at San Francisco State and had many student teachers over the years.
 Nature journaling, music, gardening, cooking and birding are among Jonathan’s passions, and he loves to share them with his two children and many students.
 Jonathan speaks Spanish and German and has had the pleasure of visiting 38 countries.
-Jonathan’s nature name at Outdoor Education is Jay.
+It has been said that while everyone is no more than 6 degrees of separation from Kevin Bacon, they are only 3 degrees from Jonathan.
+His nature name at Outdoor Education is Jay.

 Amanda Lee | Outdoor Education Information and Registration